Apidcloud/RecorderTest/README.md

 `$ yarn start`

-The example is taking 2 screenshots after running for a few seconds (`example.png` and `example2.png`).
-If you run it in headless mode (`headless: true`), you will see that `example.png` is showing a black picture.
-The problem has to do with unity not rendering the textures properly when in headless mode.
+The example is taking 2 screenshots after running for a few seconds (`WebGl/screenshot_results`). `renderingResult.png` should be the same as `expectedWebGLResult.png`.

+It is also possible to run the WebGL build in **no-gpu** scenarios (e.g., a server).
+To do so, just uncomment `--disable-gpu` within `WebGl/main.js`.

 ### Video Rendering